andrew-hardin/cmake-git-version-tracking/README.md

 like a new commit to the current branch.
 If nothing has changed, then we don't touch anything- _no recompiling or linking is triggered_.
 If something has changed, then we reconfigure the header and CMake rebuilds any downstream dependencies.

-## Tip: how to avoid unnecessary recompilations
-If you're worried about lengthy recompilations, then **don't** place the versioning information in a header that is then included in _every_ source file.
-Doing so would defeat the purpose of partial rebuilds.

-The [better example](better-example/README.md) demonstrates one approach for solving the partial recompilation problem by moving the git metadata from a header into a source file.